gtspencer/personal-site/content/projects/past_project_spotlight_1.md

 [Code](https://github.com/gtspencer/flying-blind-heartbeat-sensing-game)

 # Design
+Flying blind is an experimental VR game where controls are confided to the heart.
+Put simply, raise your heartrate to go up, lower your heart rate to go down.

 The purpose of this prototype was to incorporate controls that extended beyond the traditional human-computer interaction in game design.

 To achieve this, I chose to use off-the-shelf hardware to track a user's heartbeat, which in turn controls the ship they are on.